cozygene/albi/README.md

 ALBI's input is the eigenvalues of a kinship matrix, and it produces accurate confidence intervals for a set of heritability estimates.

 ALBI can be used as a command-line program.
 It can be also used as a Python module.
 Code written by Reut Yedidim and Regev Schweiger.
-For questions or comments, mail [regevs@gmail.com](mailto:schweiger@post.tau.ac.il).
+For questions or comments, mail [schweiger@post.tau.ac.il](mailto:schweiger@post.tau.ac.il).

 ### Simple Example